thin-edge/thin-edge.io/vision.md

-challenge and to focus on the business applications rather then connectivity and device management aspects, which are in a lot of cases considered "hygiene factors".
+challenge and to focus on the business applications rather then connectivity and device management aspects, which are in a lot of cases considered "hygiene factors". thin-edge.io enables them to connect industial sensors and automation to a cloud service.

 **(Smart) Equipment makers/Hardware manufacturers/OEMs:** Equipment
 Manufacturers are moving away from focusing primarily on selling their equipment